 No doubt, the camera affects the quality of the photograph, but far more critical is how you have composed the scene into that snap.

 Photography is much more than owning the right piece of equipment; it is about the thought behind the picture and how you capture it.
+Creative photography involves experimenting and it helps to come up with new ideas.

 Capturing a beautiful landscape photo involves more than just adjusting the camera and shooting.